-Conventional sleep aids can not only be costly but they can also have some harmful side effects both short and long-term.
+Conventional sleep aids can be expensive.
+What’s more, they can have some harmful side effects– both short- and long-term– too!
 Although you may get to sleep a little faster, you’ll probably wake up feeling groggy the next day.
 Your concentration, memory, and daily performance can all be affected as well.

 Using traditional sleep aids long-term can leave you feeling dependent.
-You may find yourself increasing the dosages just to get the same results you previously got only a week or two ago.
+You may find yourself increasing the dosages just to get the same results you got a week or two ago.

 Overall, conventional sleep aids should be avoided whenever possible.
 Instead, try some (or all!) of the natural solutions below.
 You’ll be glad you did.

-Essential oils are a great natural sleep aid for those that have difficulties getting to sleep initially.
-And – they have been studied as a safe alternative to pharmaceutical interventions for people with mild to moderate sleep disturbances
+Essential oils are a great natural sleep aid for those that have difficulty getting to sleep initially.
+And they’ve been studied as a safe alternative to pharmaceutical interventions for people with mild to moderate sleep disturbances.

 While any aromatherapy can get you in the right mood for sleep, there are some that are scientifically proven to reduce stress, increase relaxation, and even increase the percentage of deep sleep you get.

 One of the most studied and popular of them all is lavender.
-When used as aromatherapy, lavender acts as a mild sedative in both men and women, according to a study published in The Journal of Biological and Medical Rhythm Research
+According to a study published in The Journal of Biological and Medical Rhythm Research, lavender acts as a mild sedative in both men and women when it’s used in aromatherapy.

 Lavender was found to increase deep sleep (also known as slow-wave sleep) in both men and women.
 Participants also reported ‘higher vigor’ in the mornings after lavender exposure, which is linked to restorative slow-wave sleep.
 In terms of the sleep stages discussed above – lavender increased stage 2 (light) sleep and decreased REM sleep, including the amount of time to reach wakefulness after first falling asleep in women, with opposite effects in men.